xxdocobxx/DisplayKeystroke/README.md

 	},
 	text:
 	{
-		x, // text position x relatively to the image position y, // text position y relatively to the image position size, // font size
+		key_code, // the virtual key code, add '1' prefix if it is an extended key key_code2, // some of the numpad keys have different key codes when switching num lock text, // text displayed on the key x, // text position x relatively to the image position y, // text position y relatively to the image position size, // font size
-		bold, // set it to true or false to toggle bold font weight font, // font name
+		bold, // set it to true or false to toggle bold font font, // font name
 		color, // text color when key released pressed_color, // text color when key pressed